Siarhei Besarab: Early life and education

 Besarab received his Bachelor of Science from the Department of Radiation Chemistry and Pharmaceutical Technologies, Faculty of Chemistry, Belarusian State University, where he conducted research on radiation-induced free radicals under the supervision of Professor Oleg Shadyro, a leading specialist in the study of radiation effects.

 He earned his master's degree in chemistry at the University of National Academy of Sciences of Belarus (NASB).
-His master's research was supervised by Alexander Tretyak, a renowned Belarusian specialist in glass chemistry and functional glass materials.
-Following his master's studies, Besarab completed his PhD in surface science under the guidance of academician Vladimir Komarov at the Institute of General and Inorganic Chemistry at NASB.
+His master's research was supervised by Alexander Tretyak, a Belarusian specialist in glass chemistry and functional glass materials.
+Following his master's studies, Besarab conducted doctoral research in surface science under the guidance of academician Vladimir Komarov at the Institute of General and Inorganic Chemistry at NASB.
 Komarov is recognized as a leading Belarusian chemist and founder of the national school of adsorption science.

 During his secondary school and university years, Besarab developed an interest in meteoritics and meteorite hunting.
 He worked as an analytical chemist in a team involved in commercial meteorite search expeditions, where he was responsible for identifying recovered materials.